 - Bats Right, Throws Right

 - Height 6' 1", Weight 195 lb.

 A high school graduate, he starred in baseball and basketball.
 Growing up in St. Louis, MO only a few blocks from Sportsman's Park, he reportedly signed with the St. Louis Browns for a pair of spikes.
-After two injury-prone seasons and the Brown' move out of St. Louis, he was traded to the Washington Senators by the Baltimore Orioles for Gil Coan; there he became a bonafide star.
+After two injury-prone seasons and the Browns' move out of St. Louis, he was traded to the Washington Senators by the Baltimore Orioles for Gil Coan; there he became a bona fide star.